CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    using the specified *fillchar* (default is a space).
 The original string is returned if *width* is less than ``len(s)``.

-   .. versionchanged:: 2.4
-      Support for the *fillchar* argument.

 .. method:: str.lower()

    Return a copy of the string converted to lowercase.

-   For 8-bit strings, this method is locale-dependent.

 .. method:: str.lstrip([chars])